btmash/backdropped/README.md

-# Markie
+# Backdropped

-A simple markdown editor built with AngularJS for showcasing static web features in Divshot.
+A simple app to grab a gif from giphy every 5 seconds.